mathieui/pleaseshare/README.rst

     $ ./make_db.py

 In order to deploy PleaseShare, you can follow the flask `deployment guide`_.

 .. _deployment guide: http://flask.pocoo.org/docs/deploying/

-My favourite deployment option is uwsgi + nginx/lighttpd
+My favourite deployment option is uwsgi with nginx or lighttpd.

 Example uwsgi+nginx deployment
 ------------------------------